foreverluiscastro/phase-1-final-project/README.md

 Hello, My name is Luis Castro and this is my Beer Application.
-The repository for my app is available online at: https://github.com/foreverluiscastro/phase-1-final-project To the use this application, fork this repo into a local repository and navigate into the repo. you should see an HTML and CSS sheet along with a src folder with the JS sheet nested inside.
+The repository for my app is available online at: https://github.com/foreverluiscastro/phase-1-final-project To the use this application, fork this repo into a local repository and navigate into the repo.
+You should see an HTML and CSS sheet along with a src folder with the JS sheet nested inside.
 The functionality of my Javascript is pretty simple:

 -I use a fetch request to GET the Beers API